kean/articles/2021-02-15-apple-documentation.markdown

 ## Navigation

 When you open the [root SwiftUI documentation page](https://developer.apple.com/documentation/swiftui), you see is a small list of topics.
-In fact, what you see on the screenshot is the entire contents of the home page (apart from the brieft introductory text).
+In fact, what you see on the screenshot is the entire contents of the home page (apart from the brief introductory text).
 There is no index where you can see all children pages.
 You need to drill down multiple pages to find what you are looking for.

 <img class="NewScreenshot" src="{{ site.url }}/images/posts/apple-docs/01.png">